ludocode/pottery/docs/how_it_works.md

 In order to allow the parent to detect whether swap is possible, the lifecycle template exports the macro `POTTERY_LIFECYCLE_CAN_SWAP`.
 This is defined to either 1 or 0, corresponding to whether or not `swap()` exists.

 When these identifiers are no longer needed, they must be cleaned up.
 This is done by including the corresponding `cleanup` header.
 For example the lifecycle template provides [`pottery_lifecycle_cleanup.t.h`](../include/pottery/lifecycle/pottery_lifecycle_cleanup.t.h) to undefine these macros.
-All templates that instantiate `lifecycle` perform its cleanup after they are done.
+All templates that instantiate lifecycle perform its cleanup after they are done.

 See for example [`pottery_insertion_sort_static.t.h`](../include/pottery/insertion_sort/pottery_insertion_sort_static.t.h).
-The `insertion_sort` template instantiates lifecycle functions, instantiates its own functions based on the capabilities of the lifecycle template, then includes the lifecycle cleanup header to clean up.
-In [`pottery_insertion_sort_definitions.t.h`](../include/pottery/insertion_sort/pottery_insertion_sort_definitions.t.h), you can see where it checks `POTTERY_LIFECYCLE_CAN_MOVE` to decide whether to move or swap.
+If it is not using some other template's instantiation of lifecycle functions (via `EXTERNAL_LIFECYCLE`), it instantiates lifecycle functions, instantiates its own functions based on the capabilities of the lifecycle template, then includes the lifecycle cleanup header to clean up.
+In [`impl/pottery_insertion_sort_definitions.t.h`](../include/pottery/insertion_sort/impl/pottery_insertion_sort_definitions.t.h) you can see where it checks `POTTERY_LIFECYCLE_CAN_MOVE` to decide whether to move or swap.

 `POTTERY_LIFECYCLE_CAN_DESTROY` and `POTTERY_LIFECYCLE_CAN_PASS` are some other macros that are checked often.
-You can see these macros throughout the implementation of [`vector`](../include/pottery/vector/) for example.
+You can see these macros throughout the implementation of [vector](../include/pottery/vector/) for example.
 These change the vector's behaviour and capabilities based on whether it can destroy or pass the values it contains.
 For example `displace_at()` is always implemented, but `remove_at()` is only implemented if the vector can destroy its values, and `extract_at()` is only implemented if the vector's values can be passed (as function arguments or return values.)